-(b) Original Plan; Effective Date.
-The Plan became effective on August 29, 2022 (the "Effective Date").
-The Plan is hereby amended and restated subject to shareholder approval.
-The Board has adopted this amendment and restatement of the Plan on March 28, 2023, and this amended and restated Plan will be effective on the date of shareholder approval.
+(b) Original Plan; Effective Dates.
+The Plan became effective on August 29, 2022 (the "Effective Date"), and was amended and restated effective May 17, 2023.
+The Board has adopted this Amended and Restated Plan on February 13, 2024, subject to approval by the Company's shareholders, which date of shareholder approval is referred to as the "Amended and Restated Effective Date".